openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-navigation.md

           console.log(`current transition result is ${isSuccess}`);
         },
         timeout: 700,
+        // When the transition starts, the system calls this method and passes in the transition context proxy object.
         transition: (transitionProxy: NavigationTransitionProxy)=>{
           console.log("trigger transition callback");
-          let fromParam: AnimateCallback = CustomTransition.getInstance().getAnimateParam(from.index);
+          // Obtain the corresponding transition animation callback from the CustomTransition class based on the sequence of subpages. let fromParam: AnimateCallback = CustomTransition.getInstance().getAnimateParam(from.index);
           let toParam: AnimateCallback = CustomTransition.getInstance().getAnimateParam(to.index);
           if (fromParam.start != undefined) {